The Alert Response Level under the Government's Preparedness and Response Plan for the Zika Virus Infection is activated

 Zika virus infection is a mosquito-borne disease caused by Zika virus.
 The symptoms of Zika virus infection include skin rash, fever, conjunctivitis, muscle or joint pain and general malaise.

 The current major concern is the association with adverse pregnancy outcome (microcephaly) and neurological and autoimmune complications such as Guillain-Barré syndrome (GBS).
-According to the World Health Organization, based on research to date, there is scientific consensus that Zika virus is a cause of microcephaly and GBS.
+The World Health Organization has concluded that Zika virus infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly, and that Zika virus is a trigger of GBS.

 Apart from GBS, acute disseminated encephalomyelitis (a disease of the central nervous system) was recently found to be one of the neurologic manifestations possibly resulted from Zika virus.